AdamBruss81/SharpQ3Load/README.md

 -	The map load process is multi-threaded in various ways.
 It will use all your cores.
 The playing part is single threaded.

 *This program is not intended to reproduce Quake 3 in C# with all its gameplay and features.
 There are no battle modes or powerups.
 There is pretty much no HUD.
 The focus was mostly on the rendering and making that as close to Quake 3 as possible.
+All of the code except a few shader details taken from the Quake3 source is original.

 Future Areas of Work: